How to configure mTLS

 2. Click on the domain you would like to configure mTLS for.

-3. Enable the Enable Mutual Authentication (mTLS) switch.
+3. Enable the Mutual Authentication Settings switch.

 4. Choose which verification mode you wish to use.
 It can be Enforce and Permissive.